sabomichal/spring-injector/README.md

 # spring-injector
-A fast alternative to the Spring @Configurable magic.
-Based on the Apache Wicket's Spring Injector.
+A fast alternative to the Spring [@Configurable](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/aop.html#aop-using-aspectj) magic.
+Based on the [Spring Injector](https://ci.apache.org/projects/wicket/apidocs/8.x/org/apache/wicket/spring/injection/annot/SpringComponentInjector.html) from [Apache Wicket](http://wicket.apache.org/) project.

 Do you need to inject spring beans into non managed objects, e.g. domain objects?
 Are you tired of slow aspectj compilation or load-time weaving?
 Then spring-injector is the solution.